 Utility revenues are directly affected by growth factors and rate increases.
 The City normally reviews fees charged for utilities on an annual basis to ensure the fees charged cover the cost associated with providing the services.
+In both 2023 and 2024, the Water and Sewer rates are increasing by 7.50% annually, while Storm Drainage rates will increase by 6.75% annually.
+The Solid Waste Fund's rates will be re-evaluated in 2023 for implementation in 2024.

 Solid waste collection is contracted through Waste Management Incorporated.
 Garbage rates are structured in a way that encourages participation in the recycling program.
 Charges for services at the Auburn Municipal Airport primarily related to fuel sales.
 Charges for services in the Cemetery Fund are primarily for lot sales and retail sales for burial related products.